How to Adjust Live Captions Position in Windows 11

 What happens when you are done?

 Once you finish these steps, the caption bar will move to your preferred spot.
-You can change this setting as often as you like.
+Windows will remember your choice for future sessions, ensuring your accessibility settings remain consistent.

-When you turn on Live Captions, the bar usually appears at the very top of your screen.
-You can choose to move it to the bottom or let it float anywhere you like.
+When you turn on Live Captions, the bar usually appears at the top of your screen.
+You can move it to the bottom or let it float anywhere.

-- Turn on Live Captions on your computer.
+- Turn on Live Captions on your computer using Windows + Ctrl + L.

 - Look for the Settings icon (the small gear) on the caption bar.